cjerzak/cjerzak/README.md

 ## Bio
 *Past:* Master's in Statistics, Ph.D. in Government from Harvard University.

-*Current:* Assistant Professor at the University of Texas at Austin.
+*Current position:* Assistant Professor at the University of Texas at Austin.

 *Methodological research:* Use of earth observation data for causal inference, AI and global development, adversarial dynamics, and organizational record linkage.